Service Line Coverage: Protect Your Water & Sewer Lines

 • Standard home insurance excludes all underground service line damage

-• Older homes and properties with mature trees face the highest risk
+• Older homes and homes with mature trees face the highest risk

 Compare Home Insurance Plans in Ohio